 Small towns may not have many LGBTQ families, but regional events for Pride bring families from all around.
 If you don’t think there are many same-sex couples raising kids in your area, go to a community Pride event and see.

 Note: Not every kid has the exact same family structure at home, including kids with single parents, living with guardians or living in foster care.
 Between all of the varied family situations AND same-sex parents, this is a great reason to be thoughtful when talking to kids about their families.
 You don’t know what anyone’s home life looks like.

 We don’t identify with the leather daddy culture or the pup/master stuff.
 We’re not into drag performance.
-We don’t feel the need to attach overt sexuality to our clothing choices or stroll through the city wearing Speed-os.
+We don’t attach overt sexuality to our clothing choices or stroll through the city wearing Speed-Os.
 There’s so much going on at Pride celebrations and even though most of it is totally not us or how we live our lives, it’s important for us to be present and celebrate the freedom everybody else has to be who they are.

 Note: at the beginning of this article I called out my own prejudice about Pride and many people within the LGBTQ community.
 Participating in Pride activities helps me get over myself.
 I’m no better than anybody else, and wow, if I don’t admire the bold openness of others, what am I even doing sharing anything about our own lives.